Hawks vs. Raptors Player Props Betting Odds

 |3PM

-- Wednesday's over/under for Young is 28.5 points, 1.7 more than his season average.
+- Friday's over/under for Young is 30.5 points, 3.3 more than his season average.

-- Young has hit 3.0 three-pointers per game, which is less than his over/under in Wednesday's game (3.5).
+- Young has knocked down 3.0 three-pointers per game, which is less than his over/under in Friday's game (3.5).

 Get Young gear at Fanatics!